flozero/deploy-ios-ipa/README.md

 [IMPORTANT] Take note that this is using apple apps not a tiers app where you will have to pay.

 Actually this only support physical devices.
-If there is needs for emulators.
-I will look at it

 ## Installation